lufinkey/HeyJuke/UC_Requirements/Self-Assessments.md

 writing the mobile app documenting all possible queries between the app and the server.
 This documentation was very helpful as it made integration between the app and the server very easy, seamless, and predictable for both me and Luis.

-The group was able to make a functioning product that was able to live close to the original design vision.
-By working as a team, we were able to stick to our strengths and become more productive in building the final product.
-It forced us to document each of our modules so that other people on the team would be able to interact with them, and as a result I believe our product is easier to understand from a high level view than other projects where only one developer may have worked on it.

-The server section was probably one of the more straight forward sections of the project, however it didn't come without some solid work that was required with it.
-Comparatively, the music player section is far simpler in both complexity and raw code base size, but comes with the complexity of dealing with different music sources.
-The app is React Native, but still obviously requires a fair amount of code and working with to get correct.
-All in all, each section had their own challenges and difficulties.